City Surplus

 Surplus type Balance What it is and where it comes from Areas it can support

-$259 million for the year ended Dec 31, 2022 The City doesn’t budget for operational surplus, but is directed by Council to not run a deficit.
+Operating Surplus $276 million for the year ended Dec 31, 2024 The City doesn’t budget for an operational surplus but is directed by Council to not run a deficit.
 Through our commitment to reduce costs and grow revenues, while avoiding a deficit, it’s likely every year there will be an operational surplus.
-Surplus is used to help Calgarians and has been used to reduce tax requirements.
-The surplus is transferred to the Fiscal Stability Reserve (FSR).
+Surplus is used to help with unexpected costs such as fixing infrastructure.
+The surplus is transferred to the Fiscal Stability Reserve.

-$1.33 billion for the year ended Dec 31, 2022 Annual surplus accumulates due to accounting standards which require the capitalization of costs for capital projects that are realized through asset depreciation in future years while the associated revenue received from government or developers is recognized in the year it is received.
+Annual Surplus $1.11 billion for the year ended Dec 31, 2024 Annual surplus accumulates due to accounting standards which require the capitalization of costs for capital projects that are realized through asset depreciation in future years while the associated revenue received from government or developers is recognized in the year it is received.
 As an indicator only, this surplus includes the Operating Surplus but does not necessarily create further availability of funds.
 Therefore, it partially supports budget requirements.

-$24.3 billion balance at Dec 31, 2022 This indicator represents The City’s total net economic resources, both financial and non-financial and it is the sum of net financial performance since inception.
-Approximately 87% of the Accumulated Surplus is represented by Tangible Capital Assets, which are those infrastructure assets developed to provide services to citizens.
+Accumulated Surplus $26.14 billion balance at Dec 31, 2024 This indicator represents The City’s total net economic resources, both financial and non-financial and it is the sum of net financial performance since inception.
+Approximately 82% of the Accumulated Surplus is represented by Tangible Capital Assets, which are those infrastructure assets developed to provide services to citizens.
 This is the equity in The City comprising mainly of the value of infrastructure and equity holdings in Enmax.
 The value from this holding cannot be realized as funds to support other areas unless the asset, such as infrastructure (roads, bridges, Enmax) is sold.

 All surplus amounts and details are shared in the Annual Report.
 The Annual Report provides a comprehensive view of The City’s financial statements.
 It also includes The City’s efforts to ensure practical cost management, savings and positive operating cash flows.